carlosbrando/rails_book-2.2/en/04_ActionPack/28_http_only.markdown

-## Session cookies are now HttpOnly
+## Session cookies are now Http Only

 Rails has an option for setting cookies that is often overlooked.
 The `:http_only` option causes a cookie to be accessible only through HTTP, preventing it from being accessed by javascript code.
 The default value for this is `false`.